 - Lethal complications—Air embolism, blood-borne infections and potentially fatal sepsis stemming from incorrect technique of injections by untrained staff, use of unsterile or used needles, and use of counterfeit intravenous glutathione

-Of the 7 patients who received IV glutathione, 5 were being treated for purported Lyme disease.
+Of the seven patients who received IV glutathione, five were being treated for purported Lyme disease.
 “Chronic Lyme disease” is not a real diagnosis because Lyme disease is easily vanquished with antibiotics.
 And there is no real Lyme disease transmitted in Australia.

 In 2015, scientists listed glutathione among 30 “unorthodox” treatments marketed for Lyme disease but lacking scientific evidence for efficacy.

 The scientists found injected glutathione being advertised for “detoxification.”
 Claims of using supplements to detox are typically scams.
 Former naturopath Britt Hermes has written and spoken about how she helped create and sell a detox scam.
 “It is surprisingly easy to sell snake-oil,” Hermes wrote.